 According to Tito, the two women came after the TV hosts, not the other way around.

-Although he’s not present when the alleged rape took place, Tito was quick to deny his brother Vic’s involvement, saying that the latter was too “frail or skinny” to beat women in arm wrestling, let alone sexually violate them.
+Although he was not present when the alleged rape occurred, Tito quickly denied his brother Vic’s involvement, saying that the latter was too “frail or skinny” to beat women in arm wrestling, let alone sexually violate them.

 “From that angle alone, the story looked sensational.
 No wonder the press picked it up,” Tito remarked.
 “Imagine Vic Sotto, babakla-bakla, raping a woman?”

 On the other hand, Joey de Leon didn’t let the controversy obscure his trademark humor.
-In the preliminary arraignment, for example, he wore a statement T-shirt bearing the words “Coke is it,” apparently in reference to Pepsi Paloma who was one of the soft drink beauties.
+In the preliminary arraignment, for example, he wore a statement T-shirt bearing the words “Coke is it,” apparently a snide reference to Pepsi Paloma, one of the soft drink beauties.

-He took comfort in the fact that people still love and support them, going as far as asking photographs even while the accused are in the middle of a hearing at the Quezon City Fiscal’s Office.
-Joey even remembered a court clerk jokingly saying how she wished she’s the one raped instead of Pepsi Paloma.
+He took comfort in the fact that people still love and support them, going as far as asking for photographs even while the accused were in the middle of a hearing at the Quezon City Fiscal’s Office.
+Joey even remembered a court clerk jokingly saying how she wished she was the one raped instead of Pepsi Paloma.

-In the same magazine interview, Joey de Leon nonchalantly stated that “Martial law should be declared again, so press freedom will be stopped.”
+In the same magazine interview, Joey de Leon casually stated, “Martial law should be declared again, so press freedom will be stopped.”

-His frustration was directed to the nosy writers who abused the said press freedom to invade people’s privacy and spread malicious lies.
+His frustration was directed at the nosy writers who abused press freedom to invade people’s privacy and spread malicious lies.

 The self-proclaimed “press secretary” of the comedy trio, Joey constantly monitored write-ups about them and clashed with several reporters, with two of them–People’s Journal‘s Diego Cagahastian and Artista magazine’s Vic Felipe–ending up on the receiving end of a Php 5.5 million libel suit filed by the TV hosts.